CAEP Accountability Measures

 Measure 1 (Initial): Completer Effectiveness (R4.1)

 The greatest number of our completers obtain work in the Jefferson County Public School (JCPS) system.
 To understand the teaching effectiveness of our 1st-3rd year completers, we examine data from various sources within JCPS.
-To surmise the impact our 1st-3rd year teachers have on P-12 learning and development, we examine student growth in reading and math.
+To surmise the impact our 1st-3rd year teachers have on P-12 learning and development, we examine student performance in reading and math on the annual Kentucky Summative Assessment (KSA).
 To surmise our 1st-3rd year completers effectiveness in applying professional knowledge, skills, and dispositions, we examine the results of a statewide survey: the Kentucky Impact Survey at district and school levels.
-District and state data measures changed across three cycles, making direct comparisons across cycles difficult.
-We hope the district and state continue the collection of consistent measures that will allow us to compare data across cycles.
+The Kentucky Impact Survey is administered every other year, creating a challenge when comparing data across cycles.

 Contribution to K-12 Student Learning Growth